Saikrishna-Paila/Fostering-Accountability-and-Collaborative-Engagements-for-Integrity-and-Transformation/docs/DEPLOYMENT_GUIDE.md

 3. Monitor usage and set up alerts
 4. Use secure methods for sharing credentials
 5. Keep Docker and dependencies updated
+6. Use environment variables for all sensitive information
+7. Implement proper access controls and IAM policies

 ## Maintenance Schedule